rankutah/blog/sites/rank-utah/posts/utah-on-page-search-engine-optimization.md

 ## Additional Information

-If you would like to have help optimizing your web pages for your Utah business, so you can focus on your business, you can find my [contact information here.](https://rankutah.com/#contact)
+If you would like to have help optimizing on-page seo strategy for your Utah business you can find my [contact information here.](https://rankutah.com/#contact)

 If you are doing it all yourself you might also enjoy Google's [SEO Starter Guide](https://developers.google.com/search/docs/fundamentals/seo-starter-guide).